binahub/raymoon-iso/README.md

 # Ivaa App BackOffice

 The Ivaa App BackOffice is a web application that allows administrators to manage and report on all aspects of the Ivaa app.
-It is built using the Hydrogen framework and utilizes a modular architecture to ensure scalability and maintainability.
+It is built using the NextJs framework, Typescript, Tailwind and utilizes a modular architecture to ensure scalability and maintainability.

 ## Getting Started